egoranuchin/ai-agent-test-docs/docs/core-concepts.md

 ## What Can You Build?

-With Latenode agents you can build, for example:
+With AI agents you can build, for example:

 - A personal assistant that organizes your day.
 - A support manager.